TorresAWS/projectwide-variables/README.md

 ## Cloudfront distribution <a name="Cloudfront"></a>
 Now I will deploy Cloudfront's distribution.
 CloudFront is an AWS service used to distribute content with the help of a network of servers around the world.
-Terraform's Cloudfront resource is shown below
+Terraform's Cloudfront resource is shown below.

 <h5 a><strong><code>vi services/cloudfront-www/cloudfront.tf</code></strong></h5>